 As mentioned above, a macrame kit is simply a collection of the supplies and materials you need for your macrame projects.
 Depending on the complexity of your design, you'll need different items, but we’ll get into that shortly.

-Reasons To Make A Macrame Kit
+Reasons To Create Your Own Macrame Kit

 While there are macrame kits you can buy, assembling your own gives you control over the materials and supplies you use.